Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgDetachFrom"></a>

 ### MsgDetachFrom
+Deprecated: use MsgOperatorDetach

 MsgDetachFrom is the Msg/DetachFrom request type.

-Note: deprecated (use MsgOperatorDetach)

 | Field | Type | Label | Description |